What is the structure of the Pediatric Cardiology Fellowship at UConn Health/Connecticut Children’s?

 Does the program offer Master Degree opportunities?

 Yes!
 The Department of Pediatrics will support one 2nd year pediatric fellow annually to enter the Masters in Clinical and Translational Research Program (MCTR) at UConn Health.
-If interested, please ask your program director for additional information.
+If interested, please ask your program coordinator for additional information.